 By Norman Solomon*

-*Norman Solomon is the national director of RootsAction.org and the executive director of the Institute for Public Accuracy.
-He is the author of a dozen books including War Made Easy.
-His next book, War Made Invisible: How America Hides the Human Toll of Its Military Machine, will be published in Spring 2023 by The New Press.
+*Norman Solomon is national director of RootsAction.org and executive director of the Institute for Public Accuracy.
+He is the author of many books including War Made Easy.
+His latest book, War Made Invisible: How America Hides the Human Toll of Its Military Machine, was published in summer 2023 by The New Press.